 The theme of this subject is the rule of law.
 It examines the role played by law and legal institutions in the division of political power, and falls into three parts: 1. the struggles between the courts, the parliament and the monarchy in seventeenth century England, with special attention to the conflict between Sir Edward Coke and James I, the English Civil War and the Glorious Revolution; 2. the political consolidations of eighteenth century England with special attention to Blackstone, as well as to the assessments of modern historians like E.P.
 Thompson and Douglas Hay; 3. the reception of legal ideas into the penal colony of New South Wales.
 The role played by rule of law in the political formation of a new society.
+(Old No. 90.641)

+LAWS6510 Research Thesis:

-90.651 Research Thesis: two-session elective C6
+two-session elective (Old No. 90.651)

-90.652 Research Thesis: one-session elective S1 C3
+LAWS6520 Research Thesis: S1 C3